jgvaraujo/ml-deployment-on-gcloud/README.md

 - A Machine Learning model trained in Python and serialized within a Pickle;
 - A Flask application that receives a JSON and runs my model predictions;
-- A Dockerfile that builds the operating system image that will execute my Flask application;
+- A Dockerfile that builds the operating system image that will host my Flask application;
 - A YAML file that have steps to build my Docker image and deploy it to the Google Cloud Run API;
 - A trigger in the Google Cloud Build that listen my GitHub repository for changes and execute the YAML file configuration;

-If I made a `git push` to my repository, in some seconds I'll see a new building process in the Google Cloud Build History tab as in the figure below:
+If I made a `git push` to my repository, in some seconds I'll see a new building process in the Google Cloud Build [History tab](https://console.cloud.google.com/cloud-build/builds) as in the figure below:

 <img src="screenshots/gcloud-build-step8.png" alt="Building process" style="zoom:67%;" />

-As you can see, it ran all of my 4 steps with success and I can see the build log in the right side of the page.
+As you can see, it ran all of my YAML 4 steps with success and the build log is in the right side of the page.

 After that, the Google Cloud Run will list my `appcicd` application and if I click on it I'll see some information about it.
 The main information here is the URL of my application, that's the address to make requests.